Schecher1/Telegram_WetterOnline_Bot/README.md

 # CHANGELOG

+## 1.5.0.5
+- The next NULL error was found and fixed (probable there are still some, but will be fixed immediately).

 ## 1.5.0.4
 - The problem was found, why it sometimes worked and sometimes not (NULL Expection).
 It was my fault.
 This now works.